Adaptive optics: Atmospheric seeing

-Negative images of a star through a telescope.
-The left-hand panel shows the slow-motion movie of a star when the adaptive optics system is switched off.
-The right-hand panel shows the slow motion movie of the same star when the AO system is switched on.
+Simulated negative images of a star through a telescope.
+The left-hand panel shows the slow-motion movie of a star without simulated adaptive optics.
+The right-hand panel shows the slow motion movie of the same star when the AO is switched on.

 When light from a star or another astronomical object enters the Earth's atmosphere, atmospheric turbulence (introduced, for example, by different temperature layers and different wind speeds interacting) can distort and move the image in various ways.
 Visual images produced by any telescope larger than approximately 20 cm are blurred by these distortions.

 Wavefront sensing and correction

-An adaptive optics system tries to correct these distortions, using a wavefront sensor which takes some of the astronomical light, a deformable mirror that lies in the optical path, and a computer that receives input from the detector.
-The wavefront sensor measures the distortions the atmosphere has introduced on the timescale of a few milliseconds; the computer calculates the optimal mirror shape to correct the distortions and the surface of the deformable mirror is reshaped accordingly.
+An adaptive optics system tries to correct these distortions, using a wavefront sensor which takes some of the astronomical light, a Deformable mirror that lies in the optical path, and a computer that receives input from the detector.
+The wavefront sensor measures the distortions the atmosphere has introduced on the timescale of a few milliseconds; the computer calculates the optimal mirror shape to correct the distortions and the surface of the Deformable mirror is reshaped accordingly.
 For example, an 8–10 m telescope (like the VLT or Keck) can produce AO-corrected images with an angular resolution of 30–60 milliarcsecond (mas) resolution at infrared wavelengths, while the resolution without correction is of the order of 1 arcsecond.

 In order to perform adaptive optics correction, the shape of the incoming wavefronts must be measured as a function of position in the telescope aperture plane.
 Typically the circular telescope aperture is split up into an array of pixels in a wavefront sensor, either using an array of small lenslets (a Shack–Hartmann wavefront sensor), or using a curvature or pyramid sensor which operates on images of the telescope aperture.
 The mean wavefront perturbation in each pixel is calculated.
 This pixelated map of the wavefronts is fed into the deformable mirror and used to correct the wavefront errors introduced by the atmosphere.
 It is not necessary for the shape or size of the astronomical object to be known – even Solar System objects which are not point-like can be used in a Shack–Hartmann wavefront sensor, and time-varying structure on the surface of the Sun is commonly used for adaptive optics at solar telescopes.
 The deformable mirror corrects incoming light so that the images appear sharp.